Maintenance of Academic Standards

 The Readmission Committee will review the information provided by the student and evaluate the appropriateness of the student’s return.
 If applicable, the Committee may request further information from the student’s medical or mental health providers, transcripts from other institutions, letters from employers or other mentors.

 If the student is readmitted, the committee or the dean may impose special conditions on the returning student's enrollment.

 Return from academic leave

-Students who were required to withdraw for academic reasons will typically be expected to spend up to one year away from the College.
-During that year, students are encouraged to complete at least one semester of full-time coursework at an accredited college or university and achieve satisfactory grades that will transfer back to Kenyon.
+Students who were suspended for academic reasons will typically be expected to spend up to one year away from the College.
+During that time, students are encouraged to demonstrate their readiness to return to full engagement with Kenyon classes.
+This may be done by successfully completing coursework at an accredited college or university, or by undertaking significant work or volunteer obligations.
 Successful completion of such coursework can be a demonstration of readiness to re-engage with academics.
 Students should consult their faculty advisors for guidance in selecting courses, and must submit a transfer pre-approval form to the registrar's office to ensure that the credits will be accepted.

 Course Registration.
 Once a student on medical, academic or disciplinary leave has been readmitted to the College, they will be able to participate in course registration.